jeff-daniels/Udacity-Data-Analyst-Nanodegree/7-Data-Visualization/README.md

 There is a lot of stuff going on in this graph.
 I see it as a good reusable visualization that quickly explores a set of data.
-In this simple set of data you have decided to forgoe drawing trendlines upon the scatter plot in order to find correlations between player performance and their size and what hand of theirs is dominant.
+In this simple set of data you have decided to forgo drawing trend lines upon the scatter plot in order to find correlations between player performance and their size and what hand of theirs is dominant.
 Instead, you filter out the top players by performance and give a statistical snapshot of what these players are like.
 It is a